HTTP Streaming API

 });

-// Create a reader for the response body stream
+// Create a new reader for the response

 const reader = response.body.getReader();